mitodl/mitx-grading-library/docs/edx.md

 ## Note on Python Version

-Older versions of edX used python 2.7 in custom graders, while newer versions use python 3.5.
-The library works seamlessly with both versions, although some matrix math functionality requires python 3.5.
-The python version is automatically selected by the edX server.
-No changes to the XML code are required to work with either version of python.
+The Python version is automatically selected by the edX server.
+No changes to the XML code are required.